JoseQuintas/pnharbour/README.md

 On tools-option-files, set to Harbour .prg, .ch, .hbp, .hbc, .hbm To select my color configuration, on tools-option-Styles, select JoseQuintas and click on LOAD button

 Note: ctags file have configuration to field/table but is not activated, you can do this.
-Not sure if usefull
+Not sure about need all files.

 enjoy